artemis-analytics/artemis/docs/artemis.md

 * Variety of file formats are acquired with no common tool to read or convert data to a more suitable format in an organization.
 * Enforcing schema on write can impede or prevent the ingestion of data.
 * Traditional database modeling focuses on optimizing write operations for transactional, row oriented data.
-* Conversion of data to a propriety organizational data format or model can inhibit collaboration.
+* Conversion of data to a proprietary organizational data format or model can inhibit collaboration.
 * Common data formats, such as CSV, are inefficient in terms of storage and processing.
 * Data conversions result in loss of information, significant performance overhead, and sustain fractured data architectures systems.